Senior Sitters and Private Sitters for the Elderly

 Paying for a Senior Sitting Service

-Most patients and their families find that the majority of the state, federal and private insurance coverage policies don’t cover the costs associated with non-medical care including senior sitters or companions for older adults.
-However, it’s advisable to check with any and all options available to the senior such as Medicare, Medicaid, private insurance, long term care policies, Veteran’s services and local charitable organizations.
-The latter is an excellent option for low income seniors, as many local groups offer companion services at reduced costs or for free for qualifying seniors.
+Most seniors and their families find that the majority of the state, federal, and private insurance coverage policies don't cover the costs associated with non-medical care, including senior sitters or companions for older adults.

 Are There Senior Sitters Near Me?

 Need help finding a senior sitter or companion?
 Contact one of our senior living representatives today on our senior helpline to learn about senior sitters near you today.
-You may also have luck searching websites like Craigslist and the personal ads, but be wary of scams.
+You can also visit our senior directory to compare your options.

 Written By: